 You can opt in to share the log event data with Google Cloud Platform.
 If you turn on sharing, data is forwarded to Cloud Logging, where you can query and view your logs, and control how you route and store your logs.

 From the Admin console Home page, go to Reports.

 - On the left, click AuditSAML.

-(Optional) To customize what you review, on the right, click Manage columns , select the columns that you want to see or hideclick Save.
+(Optional) To customize what data you see, on the right, click Manage columns .
+Select the columns that you want to see or hideclick Save.

-Review ways to filter and export log data and create alerts.
+(Optional) Review ways to filter and export log data and create alerts.